SilkRose/Pony/src/stories/best-of-seventy-one/best-of-seventy-one.md

 I sit down as we wait for Applejack to arrive with Fluttershy.

+*If only Fluttershy wasn't afraid to climb the mountain.*

 Looking around, I see Pinkie walking towards me.

 Pinkie sits down in front of me, asking, "Hey Rarity, wanna play tic-tac-toe?"